-1. Bring the original documents to any of our branches- our staff will copy the original documents and retain the copy for our records.
+1. Bring the original documents to any AWA Alliance Bank branch - our staff will copy the original documents and retain the copy for our records.

 OR

 2. Have an eligible witness (e.g. Justice of the Peace or solicitor) certify the copy document as a true copy of the original.